qmqasim99/fe-nc-games-grid/README.md

 This App is developed using React.js, Axios and REST APIs provided by Northcoders

+A live version of the App is available here [FE-NC-Games](https://qm-fe-nc-games.netlify.app).

 ## Running this code

 In the project directory, you can run: